macOS 13+ · lives in your menu bar

 Boss Music

 Cranking keys?
-When your typing speed stays above the threshold you set, SideEye pulls a random track from your music folder and rides the hype—with smooth fade in, fade out, and smart pauses so a single breath doesn’t kill the soundtrack.
+SideEye includes Boss Music out of the box, and you can point it at your own audio folder if you prefer.
+When your typing speed stays above the threshold you set, it picks a random track and rides the hype—with smooth fade in, fade out, and smart pauses so a single breath doesn’t kill the soundtrack.

 Your words, your voice